clearroad/clearroad-api/guide/source/includes/_clearroad_class.md

 Property | Description
 --------- | -----------
 url | Url of the storage
 accessToken | Optional.
-Access token to authenticate on ERP5 (if necessary) options.localStorage.type | View [types](#local-storage-types) below
-options.localStorage.accessToken | Access token (if required)
+Access token to authenticate on the ClearRoad API (if necessary) options.localStorage.type | View [types](#local-storage-types) below options.localStorage.accessToken | Access token (if required)